kryzar/thesis/README.md

 ```

 > [!TIP]
 > As per [the installation guide](https://github.com/sagemath/sage), we highly recommend parallelizing the build process.
-This can be achieved by running `make -jN` (where `N` is the number of processors); for example, `make -j64` builds on 64 parallel processors, while `make -j8` builds on 8 parallels processors.
+This can be achieved by running `make build -jN` (where `N` is the number of processors); for example, `make build -j64` builds on 64 parallel processors, while `make build -j8` builds on 8 parallels processors.

+> [!NOTE]
+> The command `make build` does not compile the whole SageMath suite, but only the main executable.
+For instance, the documentation is not built.
+This saves significant time, as well as space.